Shinto shrine: Notable shrines

 Izumo Taisha in Shimane Prefecture is so old that no document about its origin survives, and the year of foundation is unknown.
 The shrine is the center of a series of sagas and myths.
-The kami it enshrines, Ōkuninushi, created Japan before it was populated by Amaterasu's offspring, the Emperor's ancestors.
+The it enshrines, Ōkuninushi, created Japan before it was populated by Amaterasu's offspring, the Emperor's ancestors.
 Because of its physical remoteness, in historical times Izumo has been eclipsed in fame by other sites, but there is still a widespread belief that in October all Japanese gods meet there.
 For this reason, October is also known as the "Month Without Gods" (神無月, Kannazuki), while at Izumo Taisha alone it is referred to as the Month With Gods (神在月・神有月, Kamiarizuki).